 In the 2-1-3 formation, there are play 2 wide players, they play a really important role when we attack as a team.

 In the picture, you can see the areas the left and right midfield should be when we are attacking.
-With the left midfield (green 10) area shaded in red and the right midfield (green 7) area shaded in blue.
+The left midfield (green 10) area is shaded in red and the right midfield (green 7) area is shaded in blue.

 I want to see my left and right midfield finding space in these areas so when they receive the ball they can attack the space in front of them, use skills to try and beat the defenders, and put crosses into the opposing teams’ box for teammates to score or try and take a shot for themselves if they think they can score.